-The General Data Protection Regulation (GDPR) is in effect as of 25 May 2018.
-It is designed to ensure that data protection law keeps pace with changes in technology and strengthens the rights of data subjects.
-Many of the concepts and principles are the same as the Data Protection Act (DPA) 1998, but new elements and significant enhancements were added.
+The General Data Protection Regulation (GDPR) is in effect from 25th May 2018.
+It is designed to ensure that data protection law keeps pace with changes in technology and further strengthens the rights of data subjects.
+Many of the concepts and principles are the same as the Data Protection Act (DPA) 1998, but there are new elements and significant enhancements.

 Note: This guidance relates to how the GDPR affects employee data only.
 It does not cover customer data or marketing activities.
-Further guidance should be sought from legal or data protection specialists on processing these types of data.
+Further guidance should be sought from legal or data protection specialists on processing this type of data.